barryclark/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-6.md

 [picture]
 - ?Encryption key is not tied to victim ID?<br>

+# Exploit Contract by Registering with ransomAmount = 0 #

 One method to achieve the desired outcome is to register a Ransom contract with same victim ID and ransom amount equal to 0.
 To make it easier, I also hard coded all the arguments, except for the authToken.